ResearchSoftwareInstitute/xDCIShare/deploy/README.md

-When a new server is created the provisioning script below can be run manually to login to the server and ensure that system packages have been set up, users have SSH conigured, and that docker is properly configured.
+When a new server is created the provisioning script below can be run manually to login to the server and ensure that system packages have been set up, users have SSH configured, and that docker is properly configured.

     ansible-playbook -i staging --extra-vars "ansible_become_pass=YOURPASSWORD" provision.yml